 Please note the following timescales associated with the land drainage consent process:

-- The turnaround time for consents is 2 months, as per the Land Drainage Act 1991.
+- The turnaround time for consents is 2 months from the date of payment received, as per the Land Drainage Act 1991.
 Please ensure you allow sufficient time for your consent to be assessed by the relevant officers.

 - In order to avoid fish spawning times, any temporary works being undertaken within ordinary watercourses must avoid the period 1st October – 31st May (inclusive).